portsoc/hangman-in-branches/README.md

 npm init
 ```

+If you have any errors, make sure that you have Node installed (on university machines launch "Node.js" from AppsAnywhere).

-This command generated the `package.json` file, which you can see in the directory.
+This command generates the `package.json` file, which you can see in the directory.
 Note that we do not have a `package-lock.json` file yet as we have not installed any packages using NPM.

-For more information on this, watch [our YouTube tutorial on NPM](https://youtu.be/2nFO0E6q-1o?t=570).
+For more information, watch [our video tutorial on NPM](https://youtu.be/2nFO0E6q-1o?t=570).

 Remember to [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/1...2?diff=split) to see all the differences between branches 1 and 2.